peoplepill id: kamala-harris

 Biography

-Kamala Devi Harris (born October 20, 1964) is an American politician and attorney who is the 49th and current vice president of the United States since 2021, under President Joe Biden.
-She is the first female vice president and the highest-ranking female official in U.S. history, as well as the first African-American and first Asian-American vice president.
-A member of the Democratic Party, she was previously a U.S. senator from California from 2017 to 2021 and the attorney general of California from 2011 to 2017.
+Kamala Devi Harris (/ˈkɑːmələ ˈdvi/ KAH-mə-lə DAY-vee, born October 20, 1964) is an American politician and attorney who has been the 49th and current vice president of the United States since 2021, serving under President Joe Biden.
+She is the first female vice president of the United States, making her the highest-ranking female official in U.S. history.
+She is also the first African American and first Asian American vice president.
+A member of the Democratic Party, she was the party's nominee in the 2024 presidential election, becoming the second woman to win a presidential nomination by a major U.S. political party.
+From 2017 to 2021, she represented California in the United States Senate, and was Attorney General of California from 2011 to 2017.
+From 2004 to 2011, she served as San Francisco's District Attorney.

 Born in Oakland, California, Harris graduated from Howard University and the University of California, Hastings College of the Law.
-She began her law career in the office of the district attorney (DA) of Alameda County, before being recruited to the San Francisco DA's Office and later the city attorney of San Francisco's office.
-In 2003, she was elected DA of San Francisco.
-She was elected attorney general of California in 2010 and re-elected in 2014.
-Harris served as the junior U.S. senator from California from 2017 to 2021; she defeated Loretta Sanchez in the 2016 Senate election to become the second African-American woman and the first South Asian American to serve in the U.S. Senate.
+She began her law career in the office of the district attorney of Alameda County.
+She was recruited to the San Francisco District Attorney's Office and later to the office of the city attorney of San Francisco.
+She was elected district attorney of San Francisco in 2003 and attorney general of California in 2010, and reelected as attorney general in 2014.
+As the San Francisco district attorney and the attorney general of California, Harris was the first woman, the first African American, and the first Asian American to hold each office.

 Early life and education